 Summary: Fruits and vegetables emerged as the healthiest foods to eat in a massive research study.
 The study found a reduced risk of heart disease, cancer, and stroke and premature death in people who consume 10 daily servings of these plant foods as part of a healthy diet plan.
 [This article first appeared on the LongevityFacts.com website.
 Author: Brady Hartman.]

-Five daily servings of fruits and veggies are good for you, but 10 is much better and one of the keys to living a longer life, reducing your risk of death by nearly a third, according to the authors of a landmark study published in the February 2017 International Journal of Epidemiology.
+Five daily servings of fruits and veggies are good for you, but ten is much better and one of the keys to living a longer life, reducing your risk of death by nearly a third, according to the authors of a landmark study published in the February 2017 International Journal of Epidemiology.